How a reservation discount is applied to Azure Database for MySQL

 Discount applied to Azure Database for MySQL

 The Azure Database for MySQL reserved capacity discount is applied to running your MySQL servers on an hourly basis.
 The reservation that you buy is matched to the compute usage emitted by the running Azure Database for MySQL servers.
 For MySQL servers that don't run the full hour, the reservation is automatically applied to other Azure Database for MySQL matching the reservation attributes.
 The discount can apply to Azure Database for MySQL servers that are running concurrently.
-If you don't have an MySQL server that run for the full hour that match the reservation attributes, you don't get the full benefit of the reservation discount for that hour.
+If you don't have an MySQL server that runs for the full hour that matches the reservation attributes, you don't get the full benefit of the reservation discount for that hour.

 The following examples show how the Azure Database for MySQL reserved capacity discount applies depending on the number of cores you bought, and when they're running.

 - Example 1: You buy an Azure Database for MySQL reserved capacity for an 8 vCore.
 If you are running a 16 vCore Azure Database for MySQL server that matches the rest of the attributes of the reservation, you're charged the pay-as-you-go price for 8 vCore of your MySQL server compute usage and you get the reservation discount for one hour of 8 vCore MySQL server compute usage.

 For the rest of these examples, assume that the Azure Database for MySQL reserved capacity you buy is for a 16 vCore Azure Database for MySQL and the rest of the reservation attributes match the running MySQL servers.

 Example 2: You run two Azure Database for MySQL servers with 8 vCore each for an hour.
 The 16 vCore reservation discount is applied to compute usage for both the 8 vCore Azure Database for MySQL server.